Discover new thawing methods and tips for shaping dough into pizzas and more.

 Tips for baking in various ovens, pans, and how to handle baked product.

 Rhodes Rolls can be microwave thawed.
 Place 6 rolls on a plate sprayed with non-stick cooking spray.
 Microwave on high for 25 seconds.
-Turn rolls over, rotate plate 1/4 turn and microwave on high for an additional 25 seconds.
-Please remember that microwaves do vary, over heating of the roll may cause discoloration or harden the exterior and thereby not allow the roll to rise properly.Microwave thawing bread dough is not recommend.
+Turn rolls over and microwave on high for an additional 25 seconds.
+Please remember that microwaves vary, over heating the roll may prevent the roll from rising properly.Microwave thawing bread dough is not recommend.
 Loaves defrosted in the microwave do not thaw evenly.

 Rhodes rolls typically take 1 - 2 hours to thaw at room temperature (72 degrees F).
 Rhodes Bread takes 2 - 3 hours to thaw at room temperature.
 You can also thaw dough in the refrigerator.
 Rolls take 8 - 12 hours to thaw in the refrigerator.
 Bread takes 10 - 12 hours to thaw in the refrigerator.

-Sometimes through mishandling at the grocery store, dough is allowed to partially thaw and is then refrozen.
+Sometimes through mishandling, dough is allowed to partially thaw and is then refrozen.
 Re-freezing damages the yeast.
 When purchasing, select Rhodes dough that is frozen solid, not stuck together, and devoid of ice crystals in the bag.
 Also check the "Best By [Date]" on the package.
-For best performance, select a package with a distant expiration date.
+For best performance, select a package with a distant “Best By [Date]”.

 Always spray the plastic wrap with a non-stick cooking spray.
-This will keep the plastic from sticking to and tearing the dough when removed after rising.
+This will keep the plastic from sticking to the dough.

 If your bread or rolls should rise too much, you may take the dough out of the pan, punch it down, reshape it, and place it back in the pan to rise again.
 Keep in mind that it will rise more quickly the second time because the dough is already very warm.